soundsbyjs/js_nvim_confs/README.md

 <i>Italics for function defs and comments</i>

-The sexiest theme in the history of vim
+The sexiest theme in the history of vim (tokyo night!)

 Syntax highlighting